jacobvarner/100-days-of-code/r1-log.md

 ### R1D14
 Started work on the final freeCodeCamp intermediate projects, which is a app using the Twitch.tv API.
 I am making a simple viewer for a user's favorite streams where they can see if they're live or not.
 I finised the HTML and CSS for the app and now just need to add all of the JavaScript functionality.

+### R1D15
+Finished my [Twitch live stream indicator app](https://codepen.io/jacobvarner/pen/YerpRj) to complete the final freeCodeCamp intermediate project.
+I still ran into issues with the async nature of adding streams and getting the status to pair with the correct stream.
+The app features the ability to add and remove streams, and indicate which streams are online or offline.